-Questions

-Please direct questions to

-appropriate board member or

-officer.
-Technical questions should

-be directed to the Technical
+Questions ct questions direct Please appropriate officer.
+Technical questions should be directed to the Technical Coordinator.

-Coordinator.

-Membership

-Applications for membership should

-be directed to the Membership

-Co-ordinator: Ann Bell 544-4505
+Membership Applications for membership should be directed to the Membership Co-ordinator: Ann Bell 544-4505 8325_39th Avenue N. New Hope,

-8325 39th Avenue N.

-New Hope,

 Minnesota, 55427 \$12 buys membership for one year.
 New members and persons renewing after letting membership expire, pay a \$5 administration fee.
 Members receive a subscription to this newsletter and all club benefits.